tunaabop/readme-generator/README.md

 Install Node.js in the root of repo.
 Then run `node index.js` in terminal.
 Make sure inquirer is included in dependencies under package.json.
 I use version 8.2.4 of the Inquirer package.

-Here is a video demo:
+Click screenshot demo to video link:

 [![Watch the video demo](assets/images/screenshot.png)](assets/videos/sample_readme.webm)